The Jeep Grand Cherokee Tops 30 Years

 The three row Grand Cherokee L is a foot longer than the two row Cherokee, and has a longer wheelbase; if you don’t need three rows of seats, you may prefer the smaller and more nimble two-row model.
 Jeep’s limited package offers a cornucopia of desirable features, including leather seats, power liftgate, heated front and rear seats, and remote start.
 Trailhawk is Jeep’s legitimate off road package with up to 11.3 seconds of ground clearance and a locking limited-slip diff.

-Jeep sales have been slumping, with a 10% decline in Q1 2024, and a 12.5% decrease since 2020, according to the Wall Street Journal.
-Right now Jeep is running promotions on 2024 Grand Cherokees.
-Stellantis has cash allowance offers and in some cases no payments for a certain numbers of days.
-There are also lease specials as well as promotional APR’s — be sure to check local dealers for the best pricing and promotions.
+Right now Jeep is running great promotions on the Grand Cherokee.
+Stellantis has cash allowance offers and in some cases many thousands off msrp.
+There are also lease specials as well as promotional APR’s.
+Be sure to check local dealers for incentives in your region as offers may vary by state.

 Autosplainer is for informational purposes only.
 Best attempts are made to ensure reliability and timeliness of information.
 Autosplainer does not sell vehicles or offer products or services of any kind for sale.